+During pregnancy, employees can take a maximum of 10 days of maternity leave in addition to annual paid leave.
 Shorter working hours and exemptions/limits on overtime because of childcare are available up until the end of the academic year for a child's third year of elementary school.

 Meanwhile, these options can be combined with other independent systems, such as shift work or work with selectable start/finish times.
 We have been working on initiatives to establish an environment for achieving continued balance, including introducing a "Partner Childbirth Leave System" in FY2016 for employees with partners about to give birth, and opening nurseries in our offices in FY2017.

-In addition to establishing systems, we are also focusing on providing information and examples to help employees select relevant systems in accordance with individual circumstances.
+In addition to establishing systems, we are also focusing on providing information and examples ("Examples of working parent workstyles") to help employees select relevant systems in accordance with individual circumstances.